 I can finish a book in three to four months, depending on what’s going on with my family.
 Then the book has to make a few rounds between my readers before it gets passed up to my agent and then my editor.
 It’s not unusual for me to be writing one book, doing revisions on a second book, and proofreading a third one at the same time.

-discover this How many books are in this series?
+visit this site How many books are in this series?
 When will the next one be out?

 A Man of His Word, A Man of Privilege and A Man of Distinction were a loosely related series I call Lawyers in Love.
 A Real Cowboy was a stand-alone book.
 The Bolton Brothers include the books Straddling the Line, Bringing Home a Bachelor and Expecting a Bolton Baby.
 Mystic Cowboy, Masked Cowboy and Nobody are a different series called Men of the White Sandy.
 Then I’ll be starting a new series with Rodeo Dreams for Superromance.
 Finally, I’ll round out 2014 with the first three books in a brand-new series called The Beaumont Heirs.